-Athens, GA – Clarke County – This antebellum beauty served as home to Joseph Henry Lumpkin, the first Chief Justice of the Georgia Supreme Court.
+Athens, GA – Clarke County – The Joseph Henry Lumpkin House was originally built in the 1830s.
+This antebellum beauty served as home to Joseph Henry Lumpkin, the first Chief Justice of the Georgia Supreme Court.
 Over the years it’s been expanded, changed the street it faces, and moved several hundred feet.

 Originally built in the 1830s, Judge Lumpkin bought the house in 1842.
 He altered and renovated this house – nearly doubling the size of the house, and the front of the house was changed from facing west to south.
 It sat about 400 feet back from Prince Avenue.

 The First Chief Justice of the Georgia Supreme Court

 Joseph Henry Lumpkin became Chief Justice of the Georgia Supreme Court when it was formed in 1842.
 He held this position until his death in 1867.
 A proponent of education, he cofounded the UGA School of Law in 1859, which was named after him at that time.

 Some years after Lumpkin passed away, the house took on a new life as Madame Sosnowski’s Female Institute.
 Sophie Sosnowski (1809-1899) – born in Germany to a wealthy family, and a widow by the 1860s – established the school along with her daughters.
 It was well known for it’s instruction in German, French, and music.
 The school closed soon after Madame Sowsnowki’s death.

 Around 1906, the house moved – literally.
 It was rolled forward several hundred feet and is much closer to Prince Avenue as a result.